 This post was originally written in December 2016.
-Given that the Holiday Season is upon us, we thought we should re-post this story about our trip to the North Pole on the Polar Express!
+Given that the Holiday Season is upon us, we thought we should re-publish this story about our trip to the North Pole on the Polar Express in Squamish.

 The Polar Express in Squamish, BC

 If you’ve watched the classic animated Christmas movie staring Tom Hanks, you’ll appreciate the festive experience we had a few weeks ago.
 We took a ride on the Polar Express to the North Pole!

 Okay, so it wasn’t technically the North Pole, but we did get to meet Mr. and Mrs. Clause and there was lots of snow everywhere.
 Close enough, right?